c1truus/SHMS/README.md

 ```
 ## 🤝 Contributions

-Gigachad Malaysian Students Who are the :
+Gigachad Malaysian Students Who are the devs behind all of this project:
 * https://github.com/blueblack6712
 * https://github.com/low0028

-They are the developer responsible for this project to be

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.